 Sep 30,

-(in millions of €) 2015 2014
+2015 2014

-Credit guarantees 859 774
+859 774

-Guarantees of third-party performance 2,292 2,061
+2,292 2,061

-HERKULES obligations 1,090 1,490
+1,090 1,490

 4,241 4,325

+859 2,292 1,090

 Item Credit guarantees cover the financial obligations of third parties generally in cases where Siemens is the vendor and (or) contractual partner or Siemens is liable for obligations of associated companies accounted for using the equity method.
 Additionally, credit guarantees are issued in the course of the SFS business.
 Credit guarantees generally provide that in the event of default or non-payment by the primary debtor, Siemens will be required to settle such financial obligations.
 The maximum amount of these guarantees is equal to the outstanding balance of the credit or, in case where a credit line is subject to variable utilization, the nominal amount of the credit line.
 These guarantees have terms up to 18 years and 19 years, respectively, in fiscal 2015 and 2014.
 For credit guarantees amounting to €271 million and €260 million as of September 30, 2015 and 2014, respectively, the Company held collateral mainly in the form of inventories and trade receivables.
 The Company accrued €93 million and €49 million relating to credit guarantees as of September 30, 2015 and 2014, respectively.